 This heritage property derives its name from its first owner — King Leopold II of Belgium.
 It was later redesigned by American architect Ogden Codman Jr, who rendered a Neo-Palladian touch to the estate.

 Villa Les Cèdres

-According to a report by Business Insider in 2020, Villa Les Cèdres has an estimated value of around USD 413 million (THB 13.5 billion approximately), as listed by Campari, the Italian beverage company.
+According to a report by Business Insider in 2020, Villa Les Cèdres has an estimated value of around USD 413 million, as listed by Campari, the Italian beverage company.
 This made it one of the most luxurious and expensive houses in the world.
 The stunning property is located in Saint-Jean-Cap-Ferrat on the French Riviera.

 Built roughly around 1830, the house spells royalty at every corner and was bought by King Leopold II of Belgium in 1904.
 Spread over an area of around 1,670 square metres, the historic Villa Les Cèdres, named after the many Cedar trees that lace its perimeter, has jaw-dropping amenities infused with the classic European old-world charm.

 14 bedrooms, an Olympic-size swimming pool, around 1.5 lakh square metres of well-maintained gardens, a ballroom, huge stables for 30 horses, an archaic library, an artificial lily pad pond, exquisite woodworks, grand sitting areas, ornate paintings and unparalleled views of the Mediterranean Sea — this luxury house personifies royal living to the core.